sarnold/u-boot-ATF-manifest/README.rst

 appropriate branches in each repository and clone them into the working directory.
 As of now, there is no build script yet, and the required environment settings are generally unique to each board.
-If this is not the master branch, see below for the manual build commands.
+If this is not the main branch, see below for the manual build commands.

 See the `arm64-multiplatform`_ repo for the mainline kernel branches tested, and the espessobin page on the `Gentoo wiki`_ for board info.